angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 ability to act as slow card advantage and removal for troublesome permanents with the -3 ability.
 The main weaknesses of Teferi include the fact that it is a three mana spell which means it can be slow to be deployed.
-It is also removable once down through opposing cards like {{Abrupt Decay}} and requires you to be splashing into {W}.
+It is also removable once down through opposing cards like :card[Abrupt Decay] and requires you to be splashing into {W}.
 Because of this Teferi is not favoured outside of slower, more controlling lists in general.